gshtl/AI-works-on-colab/README.md

-# ai work 1
+# ai works
-number indentify on NN
+for practice